COMCIFS/dREL/README.md

 (see https://bitbucket.org/jamesrhester/pycifrw).
 Neither can be considered to fully implement the specification in the paper, but both handle most or all dREL methods in approved IUCr CIF dictionaries.

+# Documentation

+Documentation currently consists solely of `annotated_grammar.rst`, together with the paper mentioned above.

 # Examples

-All lines starting with 4 spaces or more in file `annotated_grammar.rst` can be extracted to create an EBNF that is close to the ISO standard, with differences noted in the annotated file.
-The Makefile in the Examples/Lark directory use the annotated grammar and the Lark parser to create a fully-functional system for translating dREL code to Python and recursively executing it when provided with a CIF data file.
+All lines starting with 4 spaces or more in file `annotated_grammar.rst` can be extracted to create an EBNF that is close to the ISO standard, with differences noted in the annotated grammar.
+The Makefile in the Examples/Lark directory uses the annotated grammar and the Lark parser to create a fully-functional system for translating dREL code to Python and recursively executing it when provided with a CIF data file.

-Further examples using different source code and CIF access libraries are welcome.
+Further examples using different coding languages and CIF access libraries are welcome.